-1040 patients were included with median age 67 (IQR 61-72) and PSA 7 ng/mL (5.1-10).
+A total of 1040 patients were included, with median age of 67 years (interquartile range [IQR] 61-72) and PSA 7 ng/mL (5.1-10).
 Table 1 summarizes the demographics of the group.
-22% of the patients had a palpable lesion on DRE.
-16% of ultrasound evaluations were non-suspicious (PRI-MUS 1-2), while 17% had an equivocal lesion (PRI-MUS 3) and 66% were suspicious or highly suspicious (PRI-MUS 4-5).
+Twenty-two percent of the patients had a palpable lesion on DRE; 16% of ultrasound evaluations were nonsuspicious (PRI-MUS 1-2), while 17% had an equivocal lesion (PRI-MUS 3) and 66% were suspicious or highly suspicious (PRI-MUS 4-5).

 Table 2 lists the sites, indication for biopsy, mpMRI specifications, the fusion targeting system, and whether the ultrasound was performed blinded to the MRI.
-Most sites used clinical variables including MRI as the indication; one site only biopsied patients whose MRI showed a region of interest.
-7 of the 11 sites used cognitive fusion; 4 sites used a fusion targeting system.
-9 of the 11 sites were unblinded to the results of the MRI when the ultrasound was performed; 2 were blinded.
+Most sites used clinical variables, including MRI, as the indication; one site only biopsied patients whose MRI showed a region of interest.
+Seven of the 11 sites used cognitive fusion; four sites used a fusion targeting system.
+Nine of the 11 sites were unblinded to the results of the MRI when the ultrasound was performed; two were blinded.